-On my hunt for sustainable products and brands, I couldn’t go past the impact our clothes have on the environment.
-No, I am actually not talking about using dyes and bad labor conditions for the workers that make our clothes but simply just doing your load of laundry.
+I couldn’t go past our clothes’ environmental impact when I searched for sustainable products and brands.
+No, I am not talking about using dyes and bad labor conditions for the workers that make our clothes but simply doing your laundry.

 Related: Is Bamboo Fabric Sustainable?

 We all know that fast fashion is not a sustainable method.
 If you want to check your favorite brand’s ecological impact, punch it into the goodonyou app and learn more or get alternatives.